October Health – 2025 Report

 Transgender Demographic in United States

-The leading causes of stress among the transgender population in the United States often stem from systemic and social challenges, including:
+The leading causes of stress among transgender individuals in the United States generally stem from systemic issues and societal factors.
+These include:

 How mental health affects the Transgender demographic differently